The charm of spring training lives on at the Florida home of the Blue Jays

 Spring training ballparks also don’t hold the crowds major leaguers are used to.
 Or have the distance between the dugout and home plate that major leaguers are used to.
 Or, for that matter, the usual distance from fans who can shout praise and insults — often in equal doses — at players who can’t close their ears.
-On Tuesday night, for example, one man spent a good few minutes pestering Nationals left fielder Kyle Schwarber at the Toronto Blue Jays’ temporary home in Florida, where they’ve fled because of Canada’s strict coronavirus regulations.
+On Tuesday night, for example, one man spent a good few minutes pestering Nationals left fielder Kyle Schwarber at the Toronto Blue Jays’ temporary home in Florida, where they have fled because of Canada’s strict coronavirus regulations.
 He started with a low rumble in a quiet moment of the action.
 Then his voice grew, drawing a few embarrassed laughs from nearby seats.

-“Kyyyyyyyyyyyyyyyyylllle!,” the man yelled.
+“Kyyyyyyyyyyyyyyyyylllle!” the man yelled.
 “Kyyyyyyyyyyyyyyyle!
 I know you hear me!”

 Schwarber, standing about 100 feet away, never flinched or turned.
 But yes, he almost certainly heard the odd calls of his name.
-It’s hard to miss much when watching a regular season game inside a small spring training facility.
+It’s hard to miss much at a regular season game inside a small spring training facility.
 The crack of the bat has an added pop.
 So does the sound of a fastball smacking the catcher’s leather mitt.
 Cheers, of course, are measured by attendance rules amid the ongoing pandemic.
-There were 1,471 people, a good chunk Nationals fans, on hand for a 9-5 loss to Toronto on Tuesday.
+There were 1,471 people, a good chunk Nationals fans, on hand for a 9-5 Washington loss to Toronto on Tuesday.
 For TV, there was some added artificial crowd noise.

 But they still caught star players, a full nine innings of them, in a way that’s typically reserved for college baseball, the minors or spring exhibitions.
 The result counted.
 This was Max Scherzer, a future Hall of Famer, grunting through a start that, in moments, could feel like a one-man play.
 This was Guerrero belting three shots out of the building.
 This was Trea Turner homering once, then twice, in a park that decidedly favors bats.